 AirBnB is another option.
 I have used it a few times elsewhere for renting studio apartments instead of hotel room and originally it was great value but now whenever I look the prices are consistently more than a hotel room – especially once you add the cleaning fees and other fees.
 Prices here are as low as 3000 Yen a night for basic hotels and $10-$20 rider inn dorm type places so do compare before assuming Air BnB will be cheaper which sadly it no longer is.

 Japanese hotel search engines chains will mostly divert you to their English page however I find consistently that the English pages have less hotels and less vacancies and limited advance booking capability to the original Japanese original web sites.
 I have often seen hotels showing full or not even listed on the English page then switch to the Japanese version and bingo rooms available.
 So Japan is moving slowly to join the rest of the world but resisting as much as possible – it really is such a inward looking country.
-Still much better now than when I first started travelling here about 20 years ago nothing was online and some Ryokans declined to accept non Japanese speaking guests and I could not rent a motorbike unless I promised I had a Japanese person travelling with me – but that is whole other story.
+Still much better now than when I first started travelling here about 20 years ago nothing was online obviously then and some hotels declined to accept non Japanese and I could not rent a motorbike unless I promised I had a Japanese person travelling with me – but that is whole other story.

 Hotel chains I have used include Route Inn, Super Hotel, Green Hotel.
 A+, Ark, Smile, AZ and Washington group to mention a few.
 I was told to simply say Check In at hotel counters upon arrival and they will understand this term as it is used by Japanese but staff rarely understand because when Japanese speak English words they make it sound totally different like Checkoo Inna or something.
-Or the reception staff is simply scared and that she has to interact with a foreigner.
+Or the reception staff is simply scared that she has to interact with a foreigner.

 Away from the major cities you will be the only non Japanese staying and they will look at the register when you first arrive and say Dr Livingstone I presume Mr. Warren? or what every your name is.
 All hotel staff have done English training but it might be the first time to use it and they might try then suddenly (nervously) switch back to Japanese.